clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 necessary modify the kernel to suit your specific needs or test new kernel code as a developer.

-In cases where drivers beyond those enabled by default in |CL-ATTR| are needed it may be necessary to:
+In cases where features beyond those enabled by default in |CL-ATTR| are needed it may be necessary to:

 .. contents:: :local: